 Our solution: Through our extensive networks around the world, Burlap & Barrel gets spices directly from cooperatives and small farms, bypassing brokers and middlemen who drive up prices and obstruct the free flow of information.
 We visit farms and spend time with farmers, learning firsthand about the economic, social and cultural factors driving their decisionmaking, and we support them to improve the quality and quantity of their products.
 We make purchase commitments to give farmers the financial security to expand their businesses without worrying about unexpected shifts in commodity pricing reducing the value of their products.

 Our customers care about cooking with exceptional ingredients.
 They appreciate the distinctive flavors imparted by the specific environments where our spices are grown, and they understand the importance of supporting small family farms locally and around the world.
 A deeper understanding of the provenance of coffee, chocolate, wine, and fresh fruits and vegetables has helped all of us make better decisions about how we eat, and how we use our buying power to advocate for better food for ourselves and our communities.
-Burlap & Barrel extends that value system for the first time to spices as the most flavorful element of any meal.
+Burlap & Barrel extends that value system to spices for the first time.

 Ethan Frisch is a native New Yorker, entrepreneur and activist around issues of intercultural communication and social justice.
 A former line cook and pastry chef in New York and London, he was also the co-founder and Executive Chef of Guerrilla Ice Cream, a nonprofit politically-inspired ice cream cart.
 As a humanitarian aid worker, he worked with NGOs including the Aga Khan Foundation in Afghanistan and Doctors Without Borders on the Syrian/Jordanian border.